-During the period between January 1, 2020 and March 31, 2020, we issued to certain of our employees and advisors, options to purchase an aggregate of 720,988 and 17,788 shares of our common stock at an exercise price of \$19.00 and \$24.77 per share, respectively.
+During the period between January 1, 2020 and March 31, 2020, we issued to certain of our employees and advisors, options to purchase an aggregate of 901,651 shares of our common stock at an exercise price ranging from \$19.00-\$43.05 per share.
 We deemed these issuances to be exempt from registration under the Securities Act either in reliance on Rule 701 of the Securities Act as sales and offers under compensatory benefit.